DamianZaremba/damianzaremba.co.uk/content/_posts/2011-08-23-common-pci-compliance-issues-cpanel.markdown

 FileETag None
 {% endhighlight %}

-Also diable the TRACE method.
+Also disable the TRACE method.
 To do this go into WHM -> Service configuration -> Apache -> Global configuration and set TraceEnable to off.

 Notes:
 Passing a PCI scan does not mean your server is secure.
 It means you have passed the very small set of tests they have available.